Japan is using QR stickers to track down the elderly

 Potential lifesaver

-While this might sound like a worrying extension of a big brother state, it could in fact be lifesaving in a country with a rapidly aging population, where as many as 4.6 million people suffer from dementia.
+Though this might sound like a worrying extension of a Big Brother state, it could save lives in a country with a rapidly aging population, where as many as 4.6 million people live with dementia.

-Chie Sano, a spokeswoman from Iruma city's welfare department, told CNN that the issue of elderly people going missing in Japan is a problem the city is keen on tackling.
+Chie Sano, a spokeswoman from Iruma city's welfare department, said the issue of elderly people going missing in Japan is a problem the city is keen on tackling.

-Iruma city, with its 39,500 population already has roughly 3,000 elderly residents with dementia, according to Sano, and it's hoped this community-oriented initiative will ensure they are cared for, wherever they may end up.
+Iruma, with its population of 39,500, already has roughly 3,000 elderly residents with dementia, according to Sano, and it's hoped this community-oriented initiative will ensure that they are cared for, wherever they may end up.

 Concerns over privacy

-Iruma city has previously rented out small GPS devices for families who want to keep track of errant elderly relatives.
+Iruma has previously rented out small GPS devices for families who want to keep track of errant elderly relatives.
 However, those devices didn't work, as old people often forgot to take them with them when they left the house, Sano said.

-So far, ten families have signed up since city officials launched the program on November 1.
-Iruma city expects 35 more families to sign up by March 2017.
+Ten families have signed up since city officials launched the sticker program November 1.
+Iruma expects 35 more families to sign up by March.

-While the visible QR codes raise significant privacy concerns -- as theoretically anyone with a QR reader app could scan the code -- Sano added that Iruma city was careful with personal information, leaving out a person's name and address but with a system in place to get them home.
+While the visible QR codes raise significant privacy concerns -- as theoretically anyone with a QR reader app could scan them -- Sano added that Iruma was careful with personal information, leaving out a person's name and address but putting a system in place to get them home.

 Even the police, for example, must always go through the city council to obtain such information.